 By “noise” I’m referring to “chatter”, opinions, frustrations and venting from those around you.
 As a leader, it is difficult to go through the day without letting this type of noise affect you.
 After all, you care about the people in the organization, and whether your staff is satisfied and engaged.
 The last thing you want is your team to be upset or unhappy.

-With that said, leaders need to find opportunities to block out noise, or address it head on.
+With that said, leaders need to find opportunities to block out noise or address it head-on.
 Think of it this way – if you are trying to get somewhere and the road is cluttered, you will have trouble getting to your destination.
-In the same way, noise and stress from your environment makes it more difficult to create and strengthen new ways of thinking.
+In the same way, noise and stress from your environment make it more difficult to create and strengthen new ways of thinking.
 Once you minimize the noise or clutter, you will be able to invest more energy into strengthening those new pathways.

 With your trusted sounding board, practice methods to mute the noise.
 Ask yourself: